andrew/vid/README.md

 ## Status

-The construction in [SPEC.md](SPEC.md) is a draft, still settling but not stable.
+The construction is in [SPEC.md](SPEC.md).
 The repository carries a Go reference implementation (CLI and library) and a test corpus of 22 real advisories under [examples/](examples/), each with a vulnerable file (or files), a fixed file (or files), and a perturbation file used to assert that edits outside the sink function leave the VID unchanged.

 Coverage is two advisories each across JavaScript, TypeScript, Ruby, Python, Go, Rust, PHP, Java, C, and C++, plus two multi-sink advisories (Heartbleed and runc CVE-2024-21626) where the patch lands in two parallel code paths.

-What the corpus actually validates is boundary stability across grammar versions and out-of-function invariance against perturbation.
-The cross-artefact byte-identity claim — that registry tarballs, git checkouts, and distro repackagings of the same release routinely produce byte-identical function bytes — is asserted by the construction but is not yet measured against real-world artefacts.
-Quantifying that bet is the next obvious piece of corpus work.
+The corpus validates boundary stability across grammar versions and out-of-function invariance against perturbation.
+The cross-artefact byte-identity claim — that registry tarballs, git checkouts, and distro repackagings of the same release routinely produce byte-identical function bytes — is asserted by the construction but is not measured by the corpus.

 Multi-sink is the place this convergence story is weakest.
 The moment a vulnerability spans more than one function the parties have to agree on the set of sinks before they converge, which puts them back in the coordination problem the single-function case escapes.
 The library combines multiple sinks by sorting their OIDs, deduplicating, and joining with `\n` in the preimage, and the two multi-sink fixtures verify that the combined VID is stable across edits outside any of the sink functions.

-The most impactful open question is whether the identifier needs a version prefix.
-It is currently just `VID-`, dropped on the grounds that nothing has shipped, but each subsequent breaking change to the construction reopens that decision.

 ## License